444 Results

 Waitlist3D Printing DesignArts & Crafts (K-12)Design intricate 3D objects using BlocksCAD, a software program that combines 3D modeling with block-based coding.
 You’ll learn computer coding, graphing skills, and 3-dimensional design.
 By dragging and dropping blocks of editable code that create and modify 3D shapes, you’ll use problem-solving to build models that can then be exported to a 3D printer.Winter 2026 -

 ACE HighlightsNot finding your class here?
 Use the search feature.
-Reflectionary Leadership can be found in the Career section.Category -
+Reflectionary Leadership can be found in the Career section; Citizen Prep can be found in the Languages section.Category -

 ACE Kids K-12Category -